-Head over to the Ski School Meeting area at the Ski School Bell, located off of the slope side deck when you exit the Resort Center, near the top of Chairlift #5.
-Lessons are at 10am, 12pm, 2pm, 4pm, 6pm & 7pm on weekdays/non-holiday, and on weekends and holiday periods, lessons are on the hour, every hour beginning at 8am and the last lesson starts at 7pm.
+If you have reserved a lesson, head over to the Ski School Meeting area, located off of the slope side deck when you exit the Resort Center, near the top of Chairlift #5.
+Lessons are at 10am, 12pm, 2pm, & 4pm on weekdays/non-holiday, and a 9am bonus lesson on weekends and holiday periods.
 Skiers and snowboarders learn the basics of turning and stopping at our specially designed teaching area with 2 Super Carpet Lifts.
 Once you have the basics down, beginner skiers and snowboarders progress to our chairlifts and enjoy all the gentle beginner slopes.
 View Trail Map.

 Whether you choose to ski or snowboard, we have the lesson for you!